 In 2019 the Rotaract Club of Ottawa South raised enough for more than 6 shelter kits, helping families rebuild after disaster!

 Rotarian Per Dahlstrom from the Rotary Club of Duncan BC and his after David set off on a two-week, 5000-mile round trip from Vancouver Island and trek to Nova Scotia and back in their Flight Design’s Ultralight aircraft.

 The aircraft that the Dahlstrom team flew in measures just over 21 feet in length and stands at only 7 feet 8 inches tall.
 It is so light that when they stop for the night, they need to ensure to tie down the plane to ensure it does not blow away.
 Curious viewers could even track the flight live via Spot satellite services online!

 A GLOBAL CHALLENGE FOR DISTRICTS THAT FUNDRAISE FOR SHELTERBOX

 The challenge is simple, encourage every club in your District to support ShelterBox.
 No matter how large or small, every donation makes a difference in providing shelter to families worldwide.

 Shelter is more than just a roof – it’s a home.
 It’s the foundation for life, for families, for communities, for peace.
 ShelterBox responds 365 days a year.
 Rotary Clubs around the world make it possible for us to ensure that no family is left without shelter.

-Upon completion of the challenge, your district support will be acknowledged with a listing on the ShelterBox website, at International Convention, and at
+Upon completion of the challenge, your district support will be acknowledged with a listing on the ShelterBox website, our social media, at International Convention and at International Assembly.